 List of Wear OS ADB Commands

-Having settings up ADB on your computer and smartwatch, it’s time to reap the reward of your efforts.
-As I already mentioned above, you can do several things using ADB commands such as installing and uninstalling apps, pushing and pulling files, changing font size, and customizing settings.
-From this point onward, I’ll presume that your watch is connected to ADB wirelessly.
+Having set up ADB over Wi-Fi on your watch, you can do several things using ADB commands such as installing and uninstalling apps, pushing and pulling files, changing font size, and customizing settings.
+From this point onward, I’ll presume your watch is connected to ADB wirelessly.

 - Download the APK file for the app you want to install on your app and transfer it to the platform-tools folder.